data-dot-all/dataall/pages/code.md

 ```

-Finally, the `WorkerHandler` will `process` the tasks: it reads task data from the Database, routes to
+Finally, the `WorkerHandler` will `process` the tasks: it reads task data from the RDS Database, routes to
 the decorated handler function
 and assumes a role in the AWS Account where the action needs to be performed.

+If you want to see an example check the `core.stacks` or "Stack helper" package which contains a number of CloudFormation handlers.

 #### Stack helper
 The `core.stacks` package implements handlers, database logic and apis to manage CloudFormation (CDK) stacks that belong to a data.all module